What time is Ant and Dec’s Saturday Night Takeaway on?

 Saturday Night Takeaway will include all the usual features, which fans have grown to love over the years.

-Hosted by Stephen Mulhern, Ant vs Dec is back, along with Undercover and I’m A Celebrity… Get Out Of Me Ear where you’ll see some of the biggest celebrities taking part.
+Hosted by Stephen Mulhern, Ant vs Dec is back, along with Undercover and I’m A Celebrity… Get Out Of Me Ear – which will see singer Craig David take part this Saturday in a hilarious episode.

-But there’s also be some new segments, which are likely to have fans in fits of laughter.
+There’s also some new segments, which are likely to have fans in fits of laughter.

 In a new feature called Don’t Feed The Pandas, Ant and Dec become two Pandas called Howai and Wayai at London Zoo.